 On Wednesday (November 13), Conservatives were warning that a “£2.4 billion” budgetary “black hole” in local government funding would mean a hike in council tax bills, despite Prime Minister Keir Starmer once promising to freeze council tax in his first year in government.

-During Wednesday’s PMQs, the new Tory leader Kemi Badenoch confronted the Prime Minister about a response given to a written Parliamentary Question, tabled by Shadow Levelling Up, Housing and Communities Minister David Simmonds MP, the Conservatives asked Labour how much of the increase in local government spending, announced in the Budget, will come from higher council tax.
+During Wednesday’s PMQs, the new Tory leader Kemi Badenoch confronted the Prime Minister about a response given to a written Parliamentary Question, tabled by Shadow Levelling Up, Housing and Communities Minister David Simmonds MP, in which the Conservatives asked Labour how much of the increase in local government spending, announced in the Budget, will come from higher council tax.

 In a response, given by both Chief Secretary to the Treasury Darren Jones MP and Housing, Communities and Local Government Minister Jim McMahon MP, Labour confirmed that local government core spending power would rise from £64,786 million in 2024-25 to £68,459 million in 2025-26 as part of the government’s upcoming Local Government Finance Settlement.